iamharshit13/100DaysCodeChallange/README.md

   Learnt the basic working and Architecture of Angular by google.
 Wrote an article on the same.
 # 24th Day
   Created a program which generates Randon Amazon gift vouchers.
 Try it.
 If you are lucky you might get some bucks.
 Do notify me though😂.
+# 25th Day
+  Basic music player using tkinter and python
+# 26th Day
+  Started practicing on hacker rank.
+Also started working on a stock trading script. trying to figure out this request.request() formating.